Bryanc30/FishBase-Project-MB/README.md

 'sh scriptname.sh'

 ## **Expected Output**
 The designed script will take species information from a dataset and place the species names into a seperate file.
 Using the 'occ_search' tool in the rgbif package, the script will take a species name one at a time and run it providing a data set including latitide/longitude values.
-Using the 'map_fetch' tool in the same package, the script will run species names one at a time and output a map with longiude/latitude values plotted.
+Using the 'map_fetch' tool in the same package, the script will run species names one at a time and output a map with longiude/latitude values plotted. <br>

+## **References**
+Scott Chamberlain et al. 2019.
+Interface to the Global 'Biodiversity' Information Facility API. https://cran.r-project.org/web/packages/rgbif/rgbif.pdf